arackaf/mongo-graphql-starter/README.md

 };
 ```

-will cause every query to have a PAGE_SIZE set always, except for `Book` queries, which wich will have it set to 100.
+will cause every query to have a PAGE_SIZE set to 50, always—except for `Book` queries, which wich will have it set to 100.

-If a hook is defined both in Root, and for a type, then, for that type, the root hook will be called first, followed by the one for the type.
+If a hook is defined both in Root, and for a type, then for operations on that type, the root hook will be called first, followed by the one for the type.
 So above, PAGE_SIZE will first be set to 50, and then to 100.

 #### Doing asynchronous processing in hooks.

-The which actually calls these hook methods will do so with `await`.
-That means if you need to do asynchronous work in any of these methods, you can just make the hook itself an async method, and `await` any async operation you need to.
-Or of course you could also return a Promise if you want, which is essentially the same thing.
+The code which calls these hook methods will do so with `await`.
+That means if you need to do asynchronous work in any of these methods, you can just make the hook itself an async method, and `await` any async operation you need.
+Or of course you could also return a Promise, which is essentially the same thing.

 #### Reusing code across types' hooks